 The BUS AC LO L and BUS DC LO L signals are used to warn the Unibus of imminent power failure.
-The Power Supply detects the transformer secondary voltage and generates two timed TTL-compatible open-collector signals that are used for power fail functions by devices on the Unibus.
-Note that this circuit does not detect the regulated dc output voltages as in other PDP-11 processors and peripherals.
+Circuits on the regulator module detect the transformer secondary voltage and generate two timed TTL-compatible open-collector signals that are used for power fail functions by devices on the Unibus.
+Note that this circuit does not detect the regulated dc output voltages as in some other PDP-11 processors and peripherals.

-2.3.2.1 Generation of $\pm$ Raw DC - As stated in the previous paragraph the center-tapped transformer secondary voltage must be rectified and filtered prior to being fed to the three DC Regulator Modules.
+2.3.2.1 Generation of \pm Raw DC - As stated in the previous paragraph the center-tapped transformer secondary voltage is rectified and filtered prior to being fed to the two DC Regulator Module circuits.

 The circuitry involved is shown in Figure 2-8.
 The bridge rectifier D14 is mounted on the heat sink and the input capacitors C1 and C2 are mounted on the bottom of the regulator module.
-These capacitors filter the dc input and are large enough to provide at least 25-ms storage when the input power is shorted off or fails.
+These capacitors filter the dc input and are large enough to provide at least 25-ms storage when the input power is short circuited or fails.

 A fuse is used on each output to protect the regulator and load during faults.
 The fuses will not normally blow when a regulator output is shorted since the three outputs are electronically overcurrent protected.
-However, the appropriate fuse will blow in the case of a +5V or -15V overvoltage crowbar or a failure in one of the overcurrent circuits.
+However the appropriate fuse will blow in the case of a +5V or -15V overvoltage crowbar or a failure in one of the over-current circuits.